xubowenhaoren/Birdify/README.md

 ### What techniques did you use?

 We first started the training with the pretrained `resnet18` model.
-We also used the SGD optimizer, Cross Entropy Loss. and hyper-parameters including epochs=5, learning_rate=0.01, momentum=0.9.
-We quickly realized that We tried to increase the training epochs to see where the test accuracy stops to increase.
-After we choose a reasonable number of epoch, we increased the resolution of input images.

-- Choice of the optimizer.
-We compared the popular optimizers such as Adam, AdamW, and SGD.
+We also used the SGD optimizer and Cross Entropy Loss.
+(We compared the popular optimizers such as Adam, AdamW, and SGD.
 [This article](https://towardsdatascience.com/why-adamw-matters-736223f31b5d) shows that the SGD is still the optimizer that produces more generalizable models.
-Therefore we choose to use the SGD optimizer throughout the project.

-Next, we tried different models using the same hyperparameter setting to see which ones outstand.
-We picked Inception V4 and Efficient Net.

-In the end, we added cross validation to see how it affects the performance of these two model we picked.
+Therefore we chose to use the SGD optimizer throughout the project.)
+Our initial hyper-parameters included epochs = 5, learning rate = 0.01, image resolution 128*128, and momentum = 0.9.
+We quickly realized that the number of epochs are too limited.
+We tried to increase the training epochs to see where the test accuracy stops to increase and where the loss stops to decrease.
+After some more experiments, we've decided that epochs = 20 is a good balance between good accuracy and training time.

+Later in the project, we experimented with other configurations to improve the test accuracy.
+The configurations include:

+- Different models, such as the ResNet18, ResNet50, ResNet101, InceptionV4, and EfficientNetV1-B5
+- Hyper-parameter settings such as the learning rate and the stepwise learning rate decay
+- Using ImageNet pre-trained weights or none
+- Image resolutions: From 128 * 128 to 600 * 600
+- K-fold cross validation: enabled or none
+- Dropout in the FC layer: none, or p = 0.2, p=0.5
+- Weight decay: none, or 0.0005
+- Adaptive learning rate: decreasing the learning rate at scheduled epochs
+- Stepwise learning rate decrease: slightly decrease the learning rate at every epoch

 ### What problems did you run into?

+#### Bigger is better (to a limit)

+The `resnet18` is a fairly small network by today's standards.
+Our testing accuracy plateaued at around 60%.
+To further improve the test accuracy, we then looked for more advanced neural networks and increased the resolution of input images.

+We first tried bigger models in the ResNet family.
+We tried ResNet50 and ResNet101 at the same 128*128 resolution.
+The testing accuracy improved to around 70%.
+At this point, we couldn't specifically deduce whether the bottleneck was the small resolution or the relatively old ResNet network.
+Thus we ran tests with more modern networks and bigger image resolutions.

 - Hard-ware limit / Training time limit